 “The aim of this program is to provide students, for whom English is not their primary language, with a working knowledge of English in preparation for citizenship tests, the workplace, additional education, and daily living,” noted Alice Whalen, director of adult education and literacy at East Central College.

 Whalen said that classes will be conducted in small classroom style to allow students to receive individual attention from their instructor and tutors.
 Students studying English will also participate in cultural and social activities in the community.
+Scenic Regional Library is covering the cost of all new books and testing materials for the ELA program.

 The goal of an ELA program is to improve a student’s level of English language skills, depending on a students’ English abilities, interests, and needs in conversational English, grammar, reading, listening comprehension, writing, and vocabulary.